mcp-rune 0.107.0

 evaluate(data) {

-return { passed: true, message: 'Not a catch-up right, rule not applicable' }
+return { passed: true, message: 'Not an in-progress task, rule not applicable' }

 }